 INTRO TO CREATING 3D TEXTURED FINE ART PRINTS

 You’re not alone if you are wondering how to get started with textured printing.
 Creating fine art prints with real physically textured surfaces is a relatively new technology and is still a fairly uncommon approach to creating prints.
+This service is sometimes referred to as 2.5D Printing or 3D Texture Printing.
 Below you will find some important information and basic principles to think about prior to starting this type of project.

 Defining Goals & Scope of Work